 I was kind of confused when I started reading the book since it's been so long since I read Passenger.
 I kind of forgot who Alice was, yeah, I'm ashamed.

 When Nick was trying to find Etta, it kind of felt like they were going in circles.
 I kept screaming at one of them to stay put but the whole thing did pan out well.
 Since they were apart, we got to see so much more of the timeline.
 We got to experience so much and honestly, it made the book epic.
 But despite this, every time they almost run into each other and were still so far apart, it broke my heart.
+The earring thing was so satisfying.
+Even though they were so far apart, they were connected by earrings.

 I loved Sophia in this book.
 She was such a great character.
 You could see her strength and yet see how vulnerable she was.
 I love the friendship she developed with Nick.